-The Centre for Hellenistic and Romano-Greek Culture and Society has organised and hosted many related research conferences.
+The Centre for Hellenistic and Later Greek Studies has organised and hosted many related research conferences.
 These conferences draw together academics and postgraduates for discussion, research dissemination and to promote research collaborations.

 Forthcoming events: Antigonid Network Seminars